 Once you've finished exploring and relaxing, return the way you came, or extend your hike with one of the suggestions below.

-Because this trail parallels the GW Parkway and the Potomac River, road noise is a constant and low-flying planes and helicopters are frequent.
-The Windy Run hike won't give you a complete escape into nature, but it is a surprisingly nice stretch of trail considering it's proximity to Washington DC, Georgetown, and Arlington, Virginia.
+This trail parallels the George Washington Parkway and the Potomac River, so road noise is constant and low-flying planes and helicopters are frequent.
+The Windy Run hike won't give you a complete escape into nature, but it is a surprisingly nice stretch of trail considering it's so close to Washington DC, Georgetown, and Arlington, Virginia.

-An alternate approach to the rock jumble and waterfall is from Windy Run Park on North Kenmore Street in Arlington.
+Another way to reach the rock jumble and waterfall is from Windy Run Park on North Kenmore Street in Arlington.
 From the park, follow the nature trail along Windy Run, descending half a mile to the rocks.
-You'll pass under the GW Parkway before reaching a very steep section, fortunately aided by a metal rail to help with the descent, but be especially careful if the rocks are wet.
+You'll pass under the George Washington Parkway before reaching a very steep downhill climb.
+Fortunately, there is a metal rail to help with the descent, but be especially careful if the rocks are wet.